JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 TODO List - All the finished ones will be moved to separate pages.
 ---------
-* Migrate jason-product to Cloud - Due 31 Dec 2021
+* Migrate jason-product to Cloud - Due 31 Dec 2021 - Finished
-  - Whether to use Spring-Cloud or native cloud
+  - Whether to use Spring-Cloud or native cloud - Use native cloud first
-  - Start migrate one to Cloud
+  - Start migrate one to Cloud - Dictionary API is available in AWS cloud now - Finished
 * HakariCP - High Performance connection pool
 * SpringEE - To fill the gap between spring and JavaEE
 * Get a check of the Google Fuchsia - which aimed to replace Linux